UMM-CSci-4611-S25/segmented-file-system-client/README.md

 |:------------|:--------|:--------------|:------------------------------------|
 | 1 byte      | 1 byte  | 2 bytes       | the rest of the bytes in the packet |

-:bangbang: Note that you'll need to look at the length field in the received packet to figure out how many bytes are in "the rest of the bytes in the package".
+:bangbang: Note that you'll need to look at the length returned by `recv_from` to figure out how many bytes are in "the rest of the bytes in the packet".
 Most of the received packets will probably be "full", but the last packet is likely to be "short".
 You may assume that the maximum packet size, however, is 1028 bytes (a data packet with 4 bytes of bookkeeping and 1024 bytes of data).